Awards and Funding Opportunities

 The highest research award available among the Baylor graduate community.
 Graduate Program Directors both nominate dissertations and score the nominations.
 Three are awarded each year.

-Competitive graduate student award that recognizes excellence in teaching for our TORs (teachers-of-record).
-Six are awarded each year.
+This competitive award recognizes excellence in teaching for our graduate student TORs (teachers-of-record).
+Six are awarded each year, in the areas of STEM, Social Sciences, and Humanities for the preceding Fall and Spring Semesters.

-The Outstanding Research award is awarded six times annually with the goal of promoting the research productivity of graduate students within STEM, Social Sciences, and Humanities.
+The Outstanding Research award is awarded annually in the three designated areas of STEM, Social Sciences, and Humanities, with the goal of recognizing and promoting the research productivity of graduate students .

 The Graduate School is eager to support students and their original research through two kinds of travel support: Travel to Professional Meetings and Travel to Support Doctoral Research.